trustero/api/doc/receptor_v1/receptor.md

 ### Credential
 Credential to access a service provider account.
-REMIND:  Credential maps to receptor.VerifyResult record with the addition of credential being verified.
+//REMIND:  Credential maps to receptor.VerifyResult record with the addition of credential being verified.

 | Field | Type | Label | Description |